 - Nobody: No one can see your last seen and online, profile photo, about, or status.

 - If you select Everyone in settings for last seen or online, only those you’ve called and messaged before, or who you’ve saved as a contact, can see when you’re last seen and online.

 - You can change your settings to silence calls from unknown callers.

 You can also turn off read receipts.
 If you turn off read receipts, you won't send or receive read receipts.
 Keep in mind, read receipts are always sent for group chats, even if you turn off the option in your privacy settings.
 Learn more about read receipts on Android, iPhone, or KaiOS.

 Block or report contacts and messages

 We encourage you to report problematic content and contacts to us.
 You can control who you interact with by blocking specific contacts or reporting messages or contacts on WhatsApp.
+When you receive a view once photo or video, you can report the account to us directly from the media viewer.
 Learn what happens when you use our block and report features, and how to do this, in this article.

 Additional safety resources

 If you feel you or anyone else is in immediate danger, please contact your local emergency services.